arduinocelentano/cdimage/README.md

 2. Click Edit→Create track and select the model of your compact disc.

 > If your disc is not in the list (which is likely), you may input geometry manually.
 However unknown disc calibration is neither easy nor quick procedure.
-If you still wish to give it a try, I recommend that you read the ["Red Book"](https://www.ecma-international.org/wp-content/uploads/ECMA-130_2nd_edition_june_1996.pdf) as well as **Considering Calibration** section in this file before you start. **If you know the geometry of some compact disc which is not in the list, let me know and I’ll include it into the distribution.**
+If you still wish to give it a try, I recommend that you read the ["Red Book"](https://www.ecma-international.org/wp-content/uploads/ECMA-130_2nd_edition_june_1996.pdf) as well as  [Considering Calibration](#considering-calibration) section before you start. **If you know the geometry of some compact disc which is not in the list, let me know and I’ll include it into the distribution.**

 Depending on your hardware, conversion will take some time.
 Finally you’ll get a huge Audio CD track. *Yes, about 800Mb, which is normal for **Audio CD**.*